zerrium/Minecraft-Server/README.md

 Compatible with Linux and Windows, basically this program uses Java's ProcessBuilder to launch CMD/Terminal and executes -jar command

 P.S: this was compiled on Java 12
+For BungeeCord/Waterfall option and Java 8 compatibility, use Java 8 branch